It’s officially the most depressing day of the year – so let’s get talking

 How to help your people

 Feeling apprehensive about the year ahead?
-Fear not!
+You’re not alone.

 There’s certain ways employers can mitigate the onset of employee stress, and help to stem the inevitable morale dip.